redhat-appstudio-qe/perf-monitoring/README.md

 1. Here is a [tester code](https://github.com/redhat-appstudio-qe/perf-monitoring/blob/main/api/pkg/tester/main.go "tester code")
-2. Use this code blocks as a reference for uploading data to push gateway
+2. Use these code blocks as a reference for uploading data to push the gateway